-After the emission of the cosmic microwave background radiation (about 400,000 years after the big bang), the universe grew increasingly cold and dark.
+After the emission of the cosmic microwave background radiation (about 400,000 years after 12 to 14 billion years the big bang), the universe grew increasingly cold and dark.
 But cosmic structure gradually evolved from the density fluctuations left over from the big bang.
+1 billion years 100 million years 1 million years BIG BANG Emission of cosmic background Dark ages First stars First supernovae ...
+TO THE RENAISSANCE and Protogalaxy black holes The appearance of the first stars and protogalaxies mergers (perhaps as early as 100 million years after the big bang) set off